 Medical Rights of Injured Maritime Workers

 If you've been seriously injured in a maritime accident, you may be confused about your rights.
 Perhaps your employer or the company's insurance adjuster is insisting that you sign forms you don't fully understand.
 You may be asked to give a recorded statement or see a particular doctor.
-You need an injury attorney experienced in maritime injuries to help you navigate the tricky waters of your post-accident medical care.
+You need an attorney experienced in maritime injuries to help you navigate the tricky waters of your post-accident medical care.
 We at Arnold & Itkin have extensive experience in these types of cases.
 In 2009, we recovered more than $15 million in over 20 maritime injury cases.

 What Are My Legal Rights?

 The most important strategy after you've been injured is to know your rights.
 Many of these rights center around your medical care.
 Since your recovery of medical expenses, loss of past and future income, pain and suffering, and other financial restitution is directly tied to the doctor's assessment of your condition, it is vital that you know and protect your medical rights, including the important ones listed below.

 - The right to choose your own doctor.
 Probably the most important decision is who you choose to be your doctor.
 You should choose a doctor you feel comfortable with, who you trust to make the best medical decisions for your care.
 You may come under pressure from your employer or the insurance adjuster to see the doctor of their choice.
 They may even insist that you must see their doctor and suggest that you will forfeit your medical benefits.
 This is not true.
 The law is clear that the choice of doctor is yours alone.
 Your employer does have the right to require you to see his doctor for evaluation purposes but not for treatment.
 An experienced attorney can advise you when you are required to see your employer's doctor, and when you must give your employer or his insurance company access to your medical records.